• TOURS

 Approximate time: 15 minutes

-As you’re leaving the Keanae Peninsula you’ll spot Aunty Sandy’s Banana Bread on the left side of the road.
-Aunty Sandy’s serves up warm loaves of banana bread that are made fresh, daily.
-We highly recommend you stop for a bite.
-Plus, at this point, you’re probably starting to feel a bit hungry and we still have a ways to go before we make it to the next major food stop at Nahiku Marketplace.
+Plus, at this point, you’re probably starting to feel a bit hungry, and we still have a ways to go before we make it to the next major food stop.

-Keanae Valley Overlook
+Ke'anae Valley Overlook

-Now, just around the bend of Ching’s Pond is an amazing overlook of the Ke’anae Peninsula that we drove down.
-You will see a large shoulder on the left that you can pull in for a great birds-eye view of the peninsula.
+You will see a large shoulder on the left that you can pull in for a great bird' s-eye view of the peninsula.
 Notice the many taro patches that dot the landscape.

 Halfway to Hana Food Stand